StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 **From your WordPress dashboard**

 1. Visit `Plugins > Add New`.
-2. Search for 'ATUM Stock Manager for WooCommerce'.
+2. Search for 'ATUM Inventory Manager for WooCommerce'.
 3. Activate ATUM from your Plugins page.

 **From WordPress.org**

 1. Download ATUM.
-2. Upload the 'atum' directory to your `/wp-content/plugins/` directory, using your favorite method (FTP, SFTP, SCP, etc).
+2. Upload the 'atum' directory to your `/wp-content/plugins/` directory, using your favourite method (FTP, SFTP, SCP, etc).
 3. Activate ATUM from your Plugins page.

 **Once Activated**